Last updated on 8/6/25.

 There are lots of different types of formats for blog posts, and it’s a good idea to mix up the type of content you produce — this helps keep your blog fresh and also allows you to see what formats are most successful with your audience.

-Before you dive in head-first on your blog content, consider putting together a content strategy so you can use it to guide each blog post you create.
+Before you begin creating your blog content, consider putting together a content strategy so you can use it to guide each blog post you create.

 Here are some kinds of blog posts that you can create, and make sure these are included in your content strategy: